Guns N' Roses: Formation (1985–1986)

+In 1983, guitarist Tracii Guns introduced Chris Weber to Izzy Stradlin, who soon formed a band with Stradlin's childhood friend, Axl Rose.
+After several lineup changes, the group became Hollywood Rose.
+Guitarist Slash replaced Weber in the group before the band dissolved in 1984.
+Rose later joined Guns's band L.A.
+Guns, recommended by Stradlin, who was living with Guns at the time.
+On January 1, 1985, Rose and Stradlin briefly reunited as Hollywood Rose for a one-off show with bassist Steve Darrow, Tracii Guns, and drummer Rob Gardner.

-In 1984, Hollywood Rose member Izzy Stradlin was living with L.A.
-Guns member Tracii Guns.
-When L.A.
-Guns needed a new vocalist, Stradlin suggested Hollywood Rose singer Axl Rose.
-This led to Guns N' Roses being formed in March 1985 by Rose, rhythm guitarist Stradlin, along with L.A.
-Guns founders lead guitarist Guns, drummer Rob Gardner and bassist Ole Beich.
-Guns recalled the formation of the band in a 2019 interview, stating: "Axl got into an argument with our manager and our manager fired Axl but we all lived together so it was all really weird.
-So, that same night he got fired we started Guns N' Roses and I called Izzy the next day and said 'Hey, we are gonna start this new band called Guns N' Roses, do you want in?'
-It was as simple as that, no paint or cocaine involved."
-The band coined its name by combining the names of both previous groups; initially it was the name of a label they were going to release music on.
-Rejected names for the band included "Heads of Amazon" and "AIDS".
+Guns N' Roses was formed in March 1985 by Rose, Stradlin, Guns, Gardner, and bassist Ole Beich.
+Guns recalled the formation of the band in a 2019 interview, stating: "Axl got into an argument with our manager and our manager fired Axl...
+So, that same night we started Guns N' Roses...
+I called Izzy the next day and said, 'Hey, we are gonna start this new band called Guns N' Roses, do you want in?'".
+The name combined their previous bands names and was initially intended for a record label.
+Rejected names included "Heads of Amazon" and "AIDS".

-After the band's first two rehearsals, Beich was fired and replaced by Duff McKagan.
-The first rehearsal with McKagan was recorded and three songs from it ("Don't Cry", "Think About You" and "Anything Goes") were played during the band's first radio interview, aired two days before their first ever show at the Troubadour on March 26, 1985.
-Around this time, the band planned to release an EP with the three aforementioned songs and a cover of "Heartbreak Hotel".
-However, Guns left the band after an argument with Rose, and plans for the release fell through.
-Guns was replaced by a former Hollywood Rose member, Slash.
-Gardner, the last remaining L.A.
-Guns member to remain in the band, quit soon after.
-Steven Adler, another former Hollywood Rose member, filled Gardner's spot.
+After two rehearsals, Beich was replaced by Duff McKagan.
+Their first rehearsal with McKagan was recorded, and three songs - "Don't Cry", "Think About You" and "Anything Goes"- were aired during their first radio interview, two days before their debut show at the Troubadour on March 26, 1985.
+Plans for an EP featuring those songs and a cover of "Heartbreak Hotel" were abandoned after Guns left the band following an argument with Rose.
+He was replaced by Slash, and Gardner soon departed, with Steven Adler taking over on drums.

-The band's "classic" lineup was finalized on June 4, 1985, when Adler and Slash officially joined.
-After two days of rehearsals, the band played their first show with the lineup on June 6, 1985.
-Two days later, the band embarked on a short, disorganized tour of the West Coast, from Sacramento, California, to McKagan's hometown of Seattle, Washington.
-The band drove in a separate van and had to abandon their gear when both vans broke down on the way to Seattle, forcing them to hitch-hike up the coast and back home to LA with only their guitars.
-The so-called "Hell Tour" settled the band's first stable lineup, with McKagan later commenting, "This trip had set a new benchmark for what we were capable of, what we could and would put ourselves through to achieve our goals as a band."
-The band then took up residence at a house and rehearsal space dubbed "The Hell House".
+The "classic" lineup - Rose, Stradlin, Slash, McKagan, and Adler - was finalized on June 4, 1985.
+After two rehearsals, they played their first show on June 6.
+Two days later, they embarked on a chaotic West Coast tour from Sacramento to McKagan's hometown of Seattle, Washington.
+When both vans broke down en route, the band hitchhiked with only their guitars.
+McKagan later called the "Hell Tour" a defining moment for the group.
+They soon moved into a shared house and rehearsal space dubbed "The Hell House".